It is one of the most common varieties of arrhythmias, characterized by the appearance of an extraordinary shortening of the heart muscle.

 The primary objective method to diagnose extrasystole is found in the electrocardiogram.
 Meanwhile, it is possible to assume the possibility of having this type of arrhythmia also during the physical examination.

 In addition, a patient complaint also plays a role in the diagnosis of the disease.

 Treatment of extrasystoles

 - In determining the appropriate treatment tactics, the shape of the extrasystole and the area of its location are taken into account.

 - Not caused by cardiac pathology, simple extrasystoles do not require any therapy in their relationship.

-- If the development of extrasystoles is due to diseases of the endocrine or digestive system, as well as cardiac muscle diseases, it is necessary to begin treatment with a therapy focused on the underlying disease.
+- Suppose the development of extrasystoles is due to diseases of the endocrine or digestive system and cardiac muscle diseases.
+In that case, it is necessary to begin treatment with a therapy focused on the underlying condition.

-- In addition, special sedation medications are prescribed.
+- In addition, particular sedation medications are prescribed.

 The extrasystole that has emerged as a side effect of taking medications requires immediate cancellation.
-The ventricular form of extrasystole requires treatment with the radiofrequency ablation method.
+The ventricular form of extrasystole involves treatment with the radiofrequency ablation method.

-If you suspect that you have an extrasystole, you should seek the advice of a cardiologist who, given the urgency of this diagnosis, will determine the necessary treatment based on your complaints and the relevant studies.
+Suppose you suspect that you have an extrasystole.
+In that case, you should seek the advice of a cardiologist who, given the urgency of this diagnosis, will determine the necessary treatment based on your complaints and the relevant studies.